zmad5306/compose-reorderable-grid/README.md

 ## 📦 Status

 * ✅ Actively used
-* ✅ Safe to vendor
-* 🚧 Publishing to Maven Central planned
+* ✅ Available on Maven Central

-API is small on purpose.
 Expect additive changes only.

 ---